 Prayer Ministry Team

 One of the ways we care for each other is through prayer ministry during a Sunday morning service.
 We have a Prayer Ministry Team that is available to provide this prayer.
-The team is led by Ros Morgan, who is responsible to Mike Gilson, our elder responsible for pastoral care.
+The team is led by Ros Morgan.

 When someone would like more ‘concentrated’ prayer for breakthrough or healing in an area of difficulty or concern, perhaps following prayer on a Sunday morning.
 Anyone can ask for help from a care team - simply contact Ros or Mike, or indeed any member of the team - and a Care Team’s help can be arranged.